-- It will usually be safe for you to stay in your own home. - You must leave your home if smoke or heat affects it.
-Close all doors and windows.
+- it will usually be safe for you to stay in your own home. - if you feel it would be safer to leave your home and the building, do so using the nearest or safest route. - you must leave your home if smoke or heat affects it.
+Close all doors and windows. - call the fire and rescue service on 999 and tell them why you have left your home.